jjpd777/ex_google_stt/README.md

 - recognizer - a string representing the recognizer to use, defaults to use the recognizer from the config
 - model - a string representing the model to use, defaults to "latest_long".
 Be careful, changing to 'short' may have unintended consequences
 ```

+Note that apart from the `interim_results` these configurations are better off set-up in the reconizer directly, so that you can control it without deploying any code.

+See here for details: https://cloud.google.com/speech-to-text/v2/docs/recognizers

+Basically, create a recognizer in GCP then add a system_env with the recognizer string on it.

 ### Example